Philippines President likens himself to Hitler

 - World Jewish Congress called the remarks "revolting"

+- President Duterte invokes Hitler and massacre of Jews in speech about drug killings

-- Comments are the latest in a long line of controversial utterances
+- Duterte's comments are the latest in a long line of controversial remarks

 (CNN)When comparing yourself to world leaders or historical figures, there are perhaps less controversial choices than Adolf Hitler.